Southern Rift Valley, Kenya: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Make sure to choose the right type.
-A lot of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types G. Check that you pick the necessary kind.
+Most adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most areas.

 • Luggage scale to avoid fees